deathbeam/deathbeam.github.io/_posts/2017-04-06-Fuzzy-completion-in-Vim.md

 #### Using FZF with completor.vim

+So first, you are maybe asking what is [completor.vim](https://github.com/maralla/completor.vim)?
+In short it is some sort of async completion thingy for Vim.
+Faster completion, no lags and stuff.
+But this is not why I chose it.
+I chose it because it have awesome completion function that I can wrap in FZF.
+This completion function is deciding if it will run file completion, buffer completion, it's internal async completion for supported languages or omnicompletion.
+So, that is why.
+So, just go and get it.
+Or just use omnifunc from previous snippets.

-Here, we need to use a bit different implementation of last completion function:
+So, here, we need to use a bit different implementation of last completion function:

 ```vim
 function!
 FzfCompletionPop(findstart, base)